Whether you’re an expert or a novice in project management, you’ve probably heard of Gantt Charts before.

 Gantt chart example

-This is a simple example of a Gantt chart created using ProProfs Project.
+This is a simple gantt chart example created using ProProfs Project.
 As you can see, the Sample Project has four tasks (Task A, B, C, and D), and each task is depicted on the chart by blue horizontal bars.

 These bars clearly show the start and end date for each task.
 And the total span of the project is depicted by an orange bar.
 The percentage on the bar represents how much the task is completed.
 For instance, in the image above, you can see that Task B is 90% completed.
 Once Task B is completed, Task A will start as it is dependent on Task B. These are basically task dependencies that tell you the sequence you should follow while taking up tasks in a project to ensure successful delivery.